❝ Prediction is difficult, especially when dealing with the future ❞

 2. Understand/explain the relationship among variables.

 When beginning a machine learning analysis, consider the purpose of the study.
 Is the emphasis on prediction or explanation and understanding of variable relationships?
-Often knowledge regarding both considerations is desired, but in some situations, construct the model to favor either prediction or explanation.
+Often knowledge regarding both considerations are desired, but in some situations, construct the model to favor either prediction or explanation.

 To maximize understanding of the relationships, enter a smaller number of more meaningful variables into the analysis.
 Much of modern machine learning focuses on predictive accuracy, with some models in some contexts built with hundreds of features.
 Still, the need for explanation and understanding remains in many contexts.